oasis-open-projects/documentation/board-docs/open-projects-rules.md

 The appeals process provided in [Section 3.2](https://www.oasis-open.org/policies-guidelines/tc-process-2017-05-26#appeals) of the OASIS TC Process also shall apply to the actions of the [OASIS Open Project Administrator][terms], which may be appealed as provided therein.

 Changes to these rules shall apply to previously-established Open Projects upon their adoption.
-However, OASIS may not change the terms of any signed CLA once it has been delivered to OASIS.
+However, OASIS may not change the terms of any signed CLA once it has been delivered to OASIS; if a change is required a new CLA must be executed.

 ===